Randhir Prasad Verma: Early life

-Mr. Randhir Verma was born in a Kayastha family in Jharkhand.
+Randhir Verma was born in a Kayastha family in Jharkhand.

-He has completed his graduation from Patna University.
+He completed his graduation from Patna University.

 Police career

-He single-handedly confronted a gang of terrorists armed with AK 47 automatic rifles at the Dhanbad branch of Bank of India on 3 January 1991, attempting robbery.
-A fierce gun battle resulted with Verma killing two of the robbers with his pistol but himself shot to death.
+He single-handedly confronted a gang of terrorists armed with AK-47 automatic rifles at the Dhanbad branch of Bank of India on 3 January 1991, attempting a robbery.
+Verma killed 2 of the perpetrators but was killed in the process.

 He was honoured with Ashoka Chakra, the highest Peacetime Award for gallantry in India.